Calculating Per Diem

 - Divide the number of hours on travel status by 24 for each location.

 - Example: 756 hours of travel divided by 24 = 31.5 days of travel.

 - Round partial days to the nearest quarter.

 Find the appropriate per diem rate for each location.

 - You can estimate expenses based on the published per diem rate, but if actual expenses are below the published rate, actual must be claimed:

 - Number of days x per diem rate = total per diem for location

 - Add the totals for each location to determine the total per diem allowance for the travel event.

-- To estimate expenses for long term trips, the recommendation is to use the published rate with a 55% calculation:
+- To estimate expenses for long term trips (greater than 30 days and less than one year),the recommendation is to use the published rate with a 55% calculation:

 Note: Receipts for lodging and meals are not required by UC San Diego Travel policy when claiming actuals up to per diem.
 Receipts for lodging and meals are required when actual expenses exceed the per diem rate due to special circumstances.